 Dirty and dangerous energy sources have generated an unparalleled assault on the environment and human rights.
 In the U.S., low income communities and communities of color bear the greatest burden of health impacts due to exposure to emissions from coal and gas-fired power plants.
 Native American communities have been devastated by uranium mining, and the people of Appalachia watch helplessly as their ancient mountains are destroyed for coal-fired electricity.
 Regional and global peaks in supply are driving up costs and threatening wars and social chaos.
-(See separate section on catastrophic Climate Change from excess release of carbon dioxide.)
+[See section on Climate Change, above]

 Since 1859 when the first commercial oil well was drilled in Pennsylvania, the global community has consumed about half what nature generated over hundreds of millions of years.
 Although coal is more abundant than oil, it is inherently dirtier than oil, is limited in terms of its use as a vehicle fuel, and demand is skyrocketing globally for use in electricity generation.
 Natural Gas is also in high demand for power production and is ultimately finite.
 We must plan and prepare for the end of fossil fuels now, while we still have energy available to build the cleaner, more sustainable energy infrastructure that we will soon need.